AnnieBonav/ATJS/README.md

 It was made using Typescript, Vue, Vite, tailwind and other libraries.

 ## Authors and acknowledgment
 Me, Ana Bonavides Aguilar, was the developer.
-And shotout to Giocko for helping out with the somngs curation!
+And shotout to Giocko for helping out with the songs curation!

 ## License
 It is Open Source under MIT licence.